Anthroposophy: Divergence from conventional Christian thought

-According to Steiner, "Christ’s role is to ease the transition to the Age of Aquarius, while for Gnostics, his task was to save humanity from God".
+According to Steiner, "Christ's role is to ease the transition to the Age of Aquarius, while for Gnostics, his task was to save humanity from God".
 Elizabeth Dipple stated that Rudolf Steiner's system was a "neo-Platonic, semi-Gnostic, occult anthroposophical system [...] with its allegiance to mystical Christianity, Rosicrucianism and certain versions of spiritualism [...]".
 According to Heiner Ullrich, Steiner's point of view was that of a "neo-Platonic gnostic".
 Gareth Knight agrees that Steiner was neo-Platonic.
 Brandt and Hammer describe Steiner's anthropology (spirit, soul, and body) as neo-Platonic.
 Carl Abrahamsson stated that Steiner posited a gnostic Christ.
 Steiner's theology is "redemption through sin", he accuses good Christians of killing the spirit of Christianity.

 According to Catholic scholars Anthroposophy belongs to the New Age.
 George D. Chryssides also considers Steiner to be New Age, or at least a forerunner of the New Age.
 John Paull considers him a New Age philosopher.
 Nicholas Campion says Steiner was a New Age Christian.
 Campion stated that "Anthroposophy is perhaps the most vibrant of New Age movements".
 Even allowing that Steiner himself was not New Age, an author wrote "anthroposophy—a spiritual movement that is the basis for much of the New Age thinking in Europe and North America today."
+Roger E. Olson and Dominic Corrywright agree.
+The New Age Encyclopedia lists Steiner among the luminaries of the New Age.
+Wouter Hanegraaff discusses two meanings of "New Age": Steiner fits one meaning, but not the other; the difference lies in the absence of the psychologization initiated by the New Thought.
+That is, Steiner lies at the root of New Age sensu stricto.